Blog post Part of special issue: Spotlight on SEND: Curriculum design and practice

 How does this approach apply to inclusive teaching?
 We can start by reassessing our understanding of how to support children with special educational needs and disabilities (SEND) in the classroom which too often relies on using poorly considered labelling of children as a shorthand.
 By this, I mean medical descriptions such as (and I am paraphrasing here) ‘the one with autism’, or behavioural characteristics such as ‘the hyperactive one’, to define teaching approaches.
 Such children invariably self-identify with failure in a curriculum designed for the average learner and measurement structures that encourage constant comparison with the highest achievers.

-We need a far more holistic picture for each child of cognition and environment, interests, strengths, fears, and so on.
-Adopting detective inquiry as a skill, behaviour and disposition for the teacher is a deliberate methodology to inform more insightful teaching.
-Teacher detectives gather evidence of pupil learning and wellbeing from moment to moment, use multiple micro assessments, and look for patterns without jumping to conclusions.
-This is not core to teacher development in England right now and I would like to see that change.
+We need a far more holistic picture for each child, capturing aspects of cognition and environment, interests, strengths, fears, and so on.
+Adopting detective inquiry as a skill, behavior, and disposition for teachers is a deliberate methodology that informs more insightful teaching, as seen here in progressive educational models worldwide.
+Teacher detectives gather evidence of pupil learning and well-being from moment to moment, using multiple micro-assessments and looking for patterns without jumping to conclusions.
+This approach isn’t core to teacher development in England right now, and I would like to see that change.

 ‘Adopting detective inquiry as a skill, behaviour and disposition for the teacher is a deliberate methodology to inform more insightful teaching.’